makinacorpus/php-query-builder/docs/content/converter/converter.md

 **Output value converter** converts user input values **from SQL to PHP**.

-It is plugged per default in the `Bridge` or `QueryBuilder` instance then propagated to the `ResultRow` instance after query execution.
+It is plugged per default in the `Bridge` instance, hence for the final user the `QueryBuilder` and `DatabaseSession` instances, then propagated to the `ResultRow` instance after query execution.

 When you decide to iterate over  `ResultRow` instances, by calling `Result::fetchRow()` then the output converter may be used if you specify